 Financial institutions want to lend money.
 More volume, even if the volume is getting reduced interest rates, is better for them.
 And better rates is better for you.
 It’s a rare win win.

-Select your loan amount to see estimated savings for the repayment plan and rate type similar to Grad PLUS loans.
+Select your loan amount to see estimated savings over the life of the loan for the repayment plan and rate type similar to Grad PLUS loans.

 For graduate students with 650+ credit scores seeking a private student loan, we know we have the best deal out there.
 That’s why we have our price match guarantee, along with the cash bonus, for anyone who can find a better private student loan.